-The site is also located in a tropical humid forest in a region of important biodiversity and is just uphill from what were once pristine streams and springs.
+The site is also located in a tropical humid forest in a region of rich biodiversity and is just uphill from what were once pristine streams and springs.

-The Bellavista site also had the potential to generate acid mine drainage, which would acidify streams and contaminate them with heavy metals.
+The Bellavista site also had the potential to generate acid mine drainage, which would contaminate streams with heavy metals.

 The community expressed its concerns with the project as well.